 Service Design and UX Design Go Hand in Hand

-Sudden changes in UX can have disastrous trickle effects for a merchant:
+If not properly rolled out and telegraphed ahead of time, sudden changes in UX can have disastrous trickle effects for a merchant:

 What merchants most valued other than a good product and price offering were Service and Consistency.
 As long as [we] offer consistency, merchants can make suitable plans and predictions allowing for them to run their business with few surprises.
 And as long as [we] offer stellar service, any surprises that these merchants encounter can be mitigated and supported.
 Stellar service can also help these merchants find time and make the important decisions that they need to do in order to scale their businesses.